 ON THIS PAGE: You will read about the scientific research being done now to learn more about this type of cancer and how to treat it.
-To see other pages, use the menu on the side of your screen.
+Use the menu to see other pages.

 Doctors are working to learn more about childhood NHL, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
-Always talk with your child’s doctor about the diagnostic and treatment options best for your child.
+Always talk with your child’s doctor about the best diagnostic and treatment options for your child.

 Immunotherapy.
-As explained in the Treatment section, immunotherapy (also called biologic therapy) is designed to boost the body’s natural defenses to fight the cancer.
-Research for NHL is investigating the use of monoclonal antibodies designed to kill lymphoma cells that make a specific protein and spare normal cells from the toxic effects of chemotherapy.
+As explained in the Treatment Options section, immunotherapy (also called biologic therapy) is designed to boost the body’s natural defenses to fight the cancer.
+Research for NHL is investigating the use of monoclonal antibodies designed to destroy lymphoma cells that make a specific protein and spare normal cells from the toxic effects of chemotherapy.

-Looking for More about Current Research?
+Looking for More About Latest Research?